joshbalfour/node-cognitive-services/README.md

 ##### Description

   Retrieve information about all existing face lists.
 Only face list ID, name and user data will be returned.
-Try <a href="/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f3039524c">Face List - Get a Face List</a> to retrieve face information inside faceList.
+Try Face List - Get a Face List to retrieve face information inside faceList.
-  <h4>Http Method</h4>
+  Http Method
   GET